-This Wild Rice Pilaf with Cranberries and Pecans is beautiful, fall-inspired side dish that will make a fabulous addition to your holiday menu.
+This Wild Rice Pilaf with Cranberries and Pecans is a beautiful, fall-inspired side dish.
+A fabulous choice for a Thanksgiving or Christmas menu.

 I’m pretty excited about this recipe, friends.